How To Stop Loving Someone Who Is Bad For Your Mental Health

 Making positive changes in your life can also help you move on from unrequited love.
 These may include starting a new hobby, trying new experiences, and working on personal growth.
 By emphasizing the positive aspects of life and making improvements, you may allow your focus to shift away from the pain of unrequited love.

 Surrounding yourself with positivity can also help you stop thinking about and move on from unrequited or one-sided love.
 A loving relationship doesn’t have to be romantic, and spending time with others who care for you can be beneficial.
-You might try to spend time with supportive individuals who have your best interests in mind, engage in enjoyable activities, and seek out positive experiences to help you shift your focus toward the good things in life and provide comfort and support during the healing process.
+You might try to spend time with supportive individuals who have your best interests in mind,find an interesting hobby, engage in enjoyable activities, and seek out positive experiences to help you shift your focus toward the good things in life and provide comfort and support during the healing process.

 For most people, finding closure after a relationship (or hope for romantic love resulting in a future relationship) has come to an end can be a critical part of the healing process.
 Closure usually means accepting the end of the relationship and finding a way to move forward from these feelings of love.
 Although closure won’t make your feelings disappear overnight, this can help you process your emotions and find peace with the situation.